Can A Woman Produce Milk Without Being Pregnant?

 A woman can breastfeed without pregnancy with the help from medical support

 The milk produced when you have galactorrhea is considered “real” breastfeeding milk because it’s produced by the same hormone (prolactin).
 Therefore, you can feel free to feed this milk to any baby.
+If you produce a lot of milk and your baby doesn’t need it yet, you can also put the milk in the refrigerator.
+You can warm this milk to feed your baby later.

 Breastfeeding without pregnancy-induced lactation might be possible.
 If you have time to prepare (ideally months), your doctor might recommend hormone therapy with medications like estrogen and progesterone.
 These hormones replicate the hormonal changes that occur during pregnancy and stimulate your body to prepare for milk production.